azamkhan7722445/Apna_demo/README.md

 # Apna_demo
-Complete Git and GitHub Tutorial for Beginners/ this is my first Repo
+Complete Git and GitHub Tutorial for Beginners/This is my first Repo Mastering the git